andy-byers/CalicoDB/doc/wal.md

 The WAL uses physical logging to protect pages during a transaction.
 What follows is a short description of the lifecycle of a **writable** database page during a transaction.
 Assuming that the requested page $P$ is not already in the buffer pool cache, we first read $P$ into a vacant frame.
-Thus far, $P$ has not been modified, so we write out a WAL record containing its entire "before" contents, with its page LSN updated to reflect the new WAL record.
+Thus far, $P$ has not been modified, so we write out a WAL record containing its entire "before" contents, called a full image record (see [Full Images](#full-images)).
-Note that the record will also contain the page's previous LSN, so we can always revert the page to its state before this operation.
+Writing out this WAL record represents a promise that the database page will actually be modified: the tree component should never acquire a writable page unless it is actually going to write to it.
-Now we are free to modify $P$.
+Now that $P$ has its contents saved in the WAL, we are free to modify it.
 Each time we do so, $P$ will record a (offset, size) pair describing the modified region.
 Once $P$ is released, all of these pairs are consolidated such that there are no overlaps.
 Since each WAL record references only a single page, consolidation of these pairs has the benefit of bounding the maximum record size.
-Finally, the "after" contents of the modified regions are bundled into another WAL record and written to disk.
+Finally, the "after" contents of the modified regions are bundled into another WAL record and written to disk (see [Delta Records](#delta-records)).
 This procedure has the downside of causing extra data to be written to the WAL when a given page is only updated a few times.
 However, for pages that are modified frequently, the reduction in WAL size justifies use of this scheme.